yuxwind/epsilonResnet/README.md

 ```

-### cifarEpsilonResnet.py
+### On other datasets
-It is to train our model on CIFAR-10 and CIFAR-100.
-The experiment results on Pre-activation ResNet(the orange line), Pre-activation ResNet(the purple line), and &epsilon;-ResNet(the blue line) of 110 layers with &epsilon; of 2.5 are shown as below:
+Here is an example of training on CIFAR-10 with ResNet-110:

++ Pre-activation ResNet(the orange line)
++ Pre-activation ResNet + side supervision(the purple line)
++ &epsilon;-ResNet(the blue line， &epsilon;=2.5)

 ![cifar10-val-error](figures/cifar10-val-error.png)

-The following figure shows the adaptive learning rate of this experiment.
+Their learning rates are as below.
 The two baselines adopt the same learning rate policy.

 ![cifar10-lr](figures/cifar10-lr.png)
 Usage: